 Shopping in Plymouth

 In the ‘Plymouth Blitz’ of 1941, German bombers ravaged the city by dropping over a quarter of a million explosives during the air raids.
-With swathes of shops destroyed, the Plymouth City Market took on the responsibility of giving local communities the chance to continue buying produce from the traders who had lost their premises.
+With swathes of shops destroyed, Plymouth Market took on the responsibility of giving local communities the chance to continue buying produce from the traders who had lost their premises.
 It’s a market that still thrives today, and you’ll be able to find whatever you’re looking for amongst the stalls of florists, butchers, fishmongers, greengrocers, goldsmiths, and more.
-Pay them a visit; the city market’s open every day except Sundays and bank holidays.
+Pay them a visit; the market is open every day except Sundays and bank holidays.

 Drake Circus Centre